• Skip to secondary menu

 Time Away From Screens

 My kids love their devices and I don’t think there is anything wrong with gaming but if it were up to my kids, I suspect they would do it in every free moment.
 We limit computer games to Friday nights and the weekend.
-This means that they need to entertain themselves in other ways after school and playing out is perfect for that.
+This means that they need to entertain themselves in other ways after school and playing outdoor games is perfect for that.

 Making Different Friends